 Here are the reasons why

-2. Therapists also typically charge by the session duration, and extending this duration would require adjustments in billing prices.
+- Therapists also typically charge by the session duration, and extending this duration would require adjustments in billing fees.
 Sometimes clients might not be willing or able to afford longer sessions, which could create financial barriers to accessing therapy (Norcross & Guy, 2007).

 It’s important to explore why there might be a perceived need to extend therapy sessions beyond the standard 45 minutes.
 Reflecting on this can help identify underlying issues that may be affecting the therapy process.
 Here are some key questions to consider: